-Olive Oil Chocolate Chip Cookies – You wonโt miss the butter in these olive oil chocolate chip cookies!!
-Theyโre soft and chewy, loaded with chocolate, and have a unique flavor from the olive oil but it’s not overpowering!
+๐ช Olive Oil Chocolate Chip Cookies are soft, chewy, loaded with chocolate, and have a unique flavor from the olive oil, but it’s not overpowering!
 If you’re looking for a twist on classic chocolate chip cookies, try these!

 Chocolate Chip Cookies with Olive Oil

-You won’t even need to set out any butter out beforehand to come up to room temperature!
+You wonโt even need to set out any butter beforehand to come up to room temperature!
 One nice perk of baking with olive oil rather than butter.

-This cookie recipe is actually a spinoff of these Coconut Oil Chocolate Chip Cookies, but I use olive oil instead.
+This cookie recipe is actually a spinoff of theseย Coconut Oil Chocolate Chip Cookies, but I use olive oil instead.
+It adds a unique, rich taste and makes the dough extra soft and chewy.
+Truly, these cookies are incredible and SO decadent!

 For these seriously good olive oil chocolate chip cookies, youโll need: